Calculation of Photocarrier Generation from Optical Absorption for Time-domain Simulation of Optoelectronic Devices: Numerical Results

-Fig.~\ref{NeRG3D} (a) and (b) show the spatial distributions of $[G({\mathbf{E}},{\mathbf{H}})-R({n_e},{n_h})]$ at $2$ ps under $V_{\mathrm{bias}} = 40$ V calculated from the proposed model and model~\eqref{PabsS1}, respectively, and Fig.~\ref{NeRG3D} (c) and (d) show corresponding electron densities.
-In the proposed model, the solutions decay smoothly as propagating in the negative $z$ direction.
-This is expected since the optical wave is absorbed by the material and screened by the photocarriers.
-The solutions calculated from model~\eqref{PabsS1} are less smooth and, at this instant of time, the carrier density is higher near the bottom.
-From our tests, finer meshes are required for stability in the Poynting vector-based model, especially when the carrier density is high.
+Fig.~\ref{NeRG3D} (a) and~\ref{NeRG3D} (b) show the spatial distributions of $[G({\bf{E}},{\bf{H}})-R({n_e},{n_h})]$ computed in simulations that use~\eqref{PabsS1} and~\eqref{Pabs1}, respectively, at $2\,{\mathrm{ps}}$ for ${V_{{\mathrm{bias}}}}\! =\!
+40\,{\mathrm{V}}$.
+Figs.~\ref{NeRG3D}~(c) and~\ref{NeRG3D}~(d) illustrate the corresponding ${n_e}({\bf{r}},t)$.
+In the simulation that uses~\eqref{Pabs1}, the solutions decay smoothly while propagating along the $-z$ direction.
+This is expected because the optical field is absorbed by the material and screened by the photocarriers.
+The solutions computed in the simulation that uses~\eqref{PabsS1} are less smooth and ${n_e}({\bf{r}},t)$ is higher near the bottom.
+Finer meshes are required for stability in the simulation that uses~\eqref{PabsS1}, especially when ${n_e}({\bf{r}},t)$ and ${n_h}({\bf{r}},t)$ are high.

+To further show the applicability of the proposed model, the device behavior under different optical pump power levels is studied and compared with experimental results~\cite{Darrow1992}.
+It is well known that the photocurrent density of photoconductive devices saturates as increasing the optical pump power.
+This high power saturation behavior results from the coupling between carriers and electromagnetic fields~\cite{Darrow1992, Benicewicz1994, Kim2006, Loata2007, Chou2013, Burford2016, Chen2021screen}.
+Thus, to be able to model this behavior, the numerical scheme has to take into account the coupling.
+The first numerical demonstration of this behavior has been given in~\cite{Chen2021screen} using a time-domain multiphysics approach, where excellent agreements between the numerical and experimental data are shown.
+Here, the same approach is used but the focus is on the comparison of different models used for calculating the carrier generation rate.

+In Fig.~\ref{Saturation}, $\mathcal{F}(J_D^x)$ is the $x$-component of the photocurrent density at $1\;\mathrm{THz}$ obtained from Fourier transform of its time-domain signal.
+The averaged photocurrent density near the top surface (within $100\;\mathrm{nm}$ depth) is used~\cite{Chen2021screen, Yachmenev2019review}.
+To show more clearly the issue of the Poynting vector-based model caused by the low-frequency radiation, a high bias voltage $V_{\mathrm{bias}} = 40\;\mathrm{V}$ is used to generate stronger low-frequency radiations.
+Here the experimental data corresponding to different bias fields are scaled appropriately to simply illustrate the saturation behavior (but not for a quantitative comparison).
+Note that the results for lower bias voltages that correspond to the experimental setup have been given in~\cite{Chen2021screen} and are not represented here.

+Fig.~\ref{Saturation} shows that the saturation behavior modeled with the proposed model~\eqref{Pabs1} matches with the experimental result well.
+However, when~\eqref{PabsS1} is used, the carrier density diverges when $S_{\mathrm{pump}}$ is large.
+Hence, only a few data points at low $S_{\mathrm{pump}}$ are obtained.
+For the case of using~\eqref{PabsS1} but without coupling, $\mathcal{F}(J_D^x)$ increases almost linearly as increasing $S_{\mathrm{pump}}$.
+Moreover, using~\eqref{PabsS1}, the photocurrent density obtained with coupling is clearly higher than that of the uncoupled case.
+This is physically unreasonable since the coupling yields various screening effects~\cite{Darrow1992, Benicewicz1994, Kim2006, Loata2007, Chou2013, Burford2016, Chen2021screen} that are expected to weaken the photocurrent.